-The CORE Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and research-based reading practices for all learners.
-The Academy also applies these practices to research-based textbook series.
+The CORE Elementary Reading Academy offers educators fundamental knowledge in effective standards-aligned and evidence-based reading practices for all learners.
+The Academy also applies these practices to evidence-based textbook series.
 By taking all five topical sessions, participants gain a comprehensive understanding of the critical components for effective reading instruction.

 NOTE: Sessions 1 and 2 must be taken together.
 Sessions 3, 4, 5, and 6 may be taken separately.

-- Identify the standards alignment to research-based reading instruction.
+- Identify the standards alignment to evidence-based reading instruction.

 - Articulate the research on the particular essential components of reading instruction and link research to practice.

-- Gain clear and explicit models of instructional routines.
+- Gain clear and explicit models of high-leverage instructional routines.